Sign-Language-Translation-COMPSCI760/Sign_Language_Translation/README.md

 To create train/val/test split:
 1. cd to your models subdirectory
-2. Make sure the 'outdir' key in cs760.json points to the directory that the CNN feature extractor put the feature files into on your machine.
-3. python train_val_test_split.py
+3. python train_val_test_split.py video_directory feature_directory, the video and feature arguments are the location of the video and feature files.
+If one is missing or both are missing then the arguments will default to the self contained directories "../dataset/videos", "../features".
-4. The program will create subdirectories /train, /val, and /test under 'outdir' and copy (not move) the feature files into the respective subdirectories.
+4. The program will create subdirectories /train, /val, and /test under feature_directory and copy (not move) the feature files into the respective subdirectories.
 5. You should end up with 56 files in test, 1570 files in train and 84 files in val assuming you have run the CNN Feature extractor with crop_type "B" as well as crop_type "T".